About the Managers

 I feel I can relate to most people who cares for a person with dementia as my youngest son, now 21, is diagnosed as being severely autistic and developmentally delayed, he can suffer with varying levels of stress.
 I feel my son has given me extra intuition surrounding anxiety in a person with Dementia.

 I feel I am lucky to have a passionate and hard working manager, Carole, who I respect and trust.
 Carole has a better understanding compared to me, on issues surrounding health of the body, medications and care at end of life.
-With her supporting senior staff, Kirsty and Karen, I am able to do the things I love doing in life – studying everthing and anything relating to dementia, delivering training in dementia care and getting stuck in with activities, especially the themed parties.
+With her supporting Deputy Managers, Carrie and Karen, I am able to do the things I love doing in life – studying everthing and anything relating to dementia, delivering training in dementia care and getting stuck in with activities, especially the themed parties.

 Carol Ham - Registered Manager

 I love the feel of a community spirit that revolves around the home, the way that each and every person who lives here is able and encouraged to treat Wisteria House as their own home, I strive to give a sense of belonging and well being with the freedom to live their life as they choose without having to feel restricted in any way.
 If I personally choose to do my own thing in my own home and have a freedom of choice, then why shouldn’t a person who is living with dementia?

 Those who live at Wisteria House have the right to be respected and treated as individuals with each one bringing a different quality and experience for others to share and enjoy, each one with their own unique personality and stories to tell.